willianantunes/willianantunes.com/content/blog/2021/04/2021-04-19-why-did-i-create-a-blog-from-scratch.md

 * Is it hard to find people that can work with it?
 * Is it arduous to teach people that have never been in contact with the language or the framework?

-There are others of course, but get the point 😁.
+There are others of course, but you get the point 😁.

 This is the first blog entry and I expect to post once per month at least.
-I hope I can achieve this goal 😄
+I hope I can achieve this goal! 😄